rkmishra12/jarvis_project/README.md

-This is voice assistant project
+This is a voice assistant project